 Benches along the way provide lots of places to enjoy the fountains and waterfalls along the length of the creek.
 What can I say?
 We are smitten with this enchanting little park.
 So much so that I have almost forgotten our reason for being here…the food.
 There are many great restaurants within walking distance in this small city that would be worthy of including in a food crawl.
 These five just happen to be our current favorites and the ones that we sought out on a recent visit to Frederick.

-We started at Reina on Market Street, a “modern Latin bistro” serving South and Central American small plates.
+(Update 3/2018: Reina is permanently closed) We started at Reina on Market Street, a “modern Latin bistro” serving South and Central American small plates.
 The bar is tucked into an awkward space in the middle of the restaurant – a reminder that this is an old building.
 For a full meal we would prefer to get a table, but the small bar is okay to grab a quick bite and pisco sour.

 Believe it or not, we were able to get properly made pisco sours in Frederick, with egg whites cracked fresh from the shell.
 These were our primary reason for coming to Reina and the perfect drink to accompany the excellent scallop ceviche.
 On this particular day, they also offered a squash taco with Vermont cheddar that we had to try.
 The seasonal tacos change frequently and we didn’t want to miss this one.
-(Update 3/2017 – Reina has changed their menu to Contemporary American Cuisine, which makes me a bit sad.
-I will miss those pisco sours, but I look forward to trying their new farm to fork concept.)

 With our taste buds wetted, we walked to the furthest point on our crawl to an area called Shab Row.
 These three blocks of buildings on East Street used to house artisans in the 19th century before falling into desolation, hence the name Shab Row.
 They were restored in the 1970’s and 80’s to become a quaint shopping district.